-Troopers report woman, 76, killed in head-on collision on FM 365 - Port Arthur News
+UPDTAE: Troopers identify 76-year-old killed in head-on collision on FM 365 - Port Arthur News

-Troopers report woman, 76, killed in head-on collision on FM 365
+UPDTAE: Troopers identify 76-year-old killed in head-on collision on FM 365

 At approximately 5:45 p.m.
 Tuesday, Texas Department of Public Safety troopers responded to a reported head-on collision on FM 365 in Jefferson County.